MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_AADDS.md

    ```

 1. In the Azure portal, in the toolbar of the Cloud Shell pane, select the **Upload/Download files** icon, in the drop-down menu select **Upload**, and upload the files **\\\\AZ-140\\AllFiles\\Labs\\01\\az140-11_azuredeploycl11a.json** and **\\\\AZ-140\\AllFiles\\Labs\\01\\az140-11_azuredeploycl11a.parameters.json** into the Cloud Shell home directory.
-1. From the PowerShell session in the Cloud Shell pane, run the following to deploy an Azure VM running Windows 10 that will serve as a Windows Virtual Desktop client and join it to the Azure AD DS domain:
+1. From the PowerShell session in the Cloud Shell pane, run the following to deploy an Azure VM running Windows 10 that will serve as a Azure Virtual Desktop client and join it to the Azure AD DS domain:

    ```powershell
    $resourceGroupName = 'az140-11a-RG'